African American women.

 Identifier: BCA 0257

-Abstract The bell hooks papers comprise fourteen boxes of business and personal correspondence, published and unpublished writings, news clippings, photographs, and other records documenting the life, research interests, and career of bell hooks.
+The bell hooks papers comprise seventeen boxes of business and personal correspondence, published and unpublished writings, news clippings, photographs, and other records documenting the life, research interests, and career of bell hooks.
 Dr. hooks (Gloria Jean Watkins, 1952-2021) was a scholar, author, and educator, who worked to expose and dismantle many forms of systemic inequality including sexism, racism, classism, and homophobia.
-Her work also explored the meaning and power of love as a...
+Her work also explored the meaning and power of love as...

 Berea College Blacks in Appalachia Symposium Collection, 1989